AmandaMitchell707/ScoutMySkate/sample_state.md

     loading: true/false
   },
   errors: {
-    signUp: ["Username is already in use", "Password must be at least 6 characters"],
+    signUp: ["Email is already in use", "Password must be at least 6 characters"],
-    login: ["Invalid username and/or password"],
+    login: ["Invalid email and/or password"],
     commentForm: ["Comment body cannot be blank"],
   },
   session: { currentUserId: 2 }